-Last weekend didn’t just begin a new year.
-It also marked the 111th birthday of Tigers great and Hall of Famer Hank Greenberg, a New Year’s baby born on Jan.
+Today isn't only the beginning of a new year.
+It also marks the 111th birthday of Tigers great and Hall of Famer Hank Greenberg, a New Year’s baby born on Jan.
 1, 1911.
 To remember his incredible career, which included two World Series titles and two MVP Awards, here are 10 of the greatest performances from Greenberg’s career in Detroit:

 May 6, 1933: First big league home run